kobykotiv/virgin_fund/TASKS.md

 - Updated UI to display asset data sources.
 - Use Bun and PowerShell for commands (per .clinerules).
 Do not run migrations or install heavy deps without approval.
 - Prioritize TypeScript errors that block compilation first (test stubs, chart typings, service helpers).
-- Keep changes small and targeted; prefer replace_in_file style edits for existing files.